faflik/DripGarden-AutoCompound/README.md

+New version:
+ - Added limit LP per day.
+    Plants below the limit will be planted, above sold

-Buy some VPS to run script 24 hours per day, then follow steps below
+Buy some VPS or Raspberry PI to run script 24 hours per day, then follow steps below

 1. `pip install -r requirements.txt`